thili-wasu/python-intro-course/projectList.md

 - CERRA files: `/data/paugam/CDS/CERRA`. see .py file in directory for example f how to load CERRA data.

 ## 2.3.
-Vegetation and Terrain Map Analysis
+Vegetation and Terrain Map Analysis [3 persons]
 **objectives** The objectives are to compare atmospheric data, cover map/topography use in the atmospheric model, and fuel/topography map data used in fire model.
 In particular, we are interested in plotting covariance matrix to observe variables dependence.
 ![M3 fuel Model](Data/fuelModel_M3.png)

 **tasks:** a non-exhaustive list of tasks to perform: